gridgain/yardstick-hazelcast/README.md

 # apt-get install git
 ```

-* Clone this repository and build project on one of amazon instances.
-Yardstick will copy the binary on all nodes self.
+* Clone this repository and build project on one of the Amazon instances.
+Yardstick will copy all the built binaries on all nodes automatically.

 ```
 git clone https://github.com/gridgain/yardstick-hazelcast